iPhone 12 rumors and leaks: Release date, specs and what to expect in 2020

-Even though Apple launched its trio of iPhone 11 models a mere four months ago in September, the rumor mill is already looking across the horizon and speculating about 2020 and the upcoming iPhone 12.
-(Note that we don't know what their official names will be -- and Apple has not confirmed anything about the new iPhones -- but let's go with the iPhone 12 for now.)
+Even though Apple launched its trio of iPhone 11 models a mere four months ago in September, the rumor mill is already looking across the horizon and speculating about 2020 and the upcoming iPhone 12 (some rumors have already begun for the 2021 iPhones).
+Keep in mind that we don't know what the new iPhones' official names will be -- and Apple has not confirmed anything about them -- so we'll go with the iPhone 12 for now.
 In addition to adding 3D depth-sensing to its rear cameras and new screen sizes, it's also being speculated that Apple will belatedly include a feature that would make it competitive with its rivals: 5G connectivity.

 iPhone 12 could have bigger and smaller screens